-A co-pay privilege may be used during any academic term (including summer session) at the university Universit may enter into "partnerships of trade" with any sister institution if they are willing to accept vouchers from other institutions.
+A co-pay privilege may be used during any academic term (including summer session) at the universityUniversity to the extent that it has a teacher preparation program.
+The universityUniversity may enter into "partnerships of trade" with any sister institution if they are willing to accept vouchers from other institutions.